datacarpentry/geospatial-workshop/setup.md

 > ## Windows
 >
 >To install R, Windows users should navigate to the [CRAN download page](https://cloud.r-project.org) and click `Download R for Windows`.
 Click  the `base` subdirectory.
-This page has a download link as well as links to instructions and frequently asked questions should you have any problems.
 >
->Clicking on `Download R 4.x.x for Windows` will download a `.exe` executable installer.
-The Installer will guide you through the reamining steps.
+>Clicking on `Download R 4.x.x for Windows` will download an `.exe` executable installer.
+>Run the installer.
+>The installer will guide you through the remaining steps.
 >
 {: .solution}